KelvinHong/rec-sys-movielens/README.md

 The `ratings.csv` file has 4 columns.
 It consists of the User ID, Movie ID, rating, and timestamp.
 Rating is a float from 1 to 5, often by 0.5 increment.

+## Analyze the data

+Run `analyze.py` after downloaded all necessary CSV files.
+It will gives a summary of the data.

+We found that in `links.csv`, the column `tmdbId` has 107 missing values out of 62423.
+Then in `tags.csv`, the column `tag` has 16 missing values out of 1093360.
+Therefore, it is safe to just remove them without affecting the quality of the model.